June 25, 2021

 As Apple releases security and privacy features for their customers, digital marketers should be aware of the latest release on email tracking and reporting.

-Check out these FAQs below from our partners at Adobe to learn more about the implications of the latest Apple iOS 15 software updates.
+Check out these FAQs below to learn more about the implications of the latest Apple iOS 15 software updates.

 On June 7th, at the Apple annual Worldwide Developers Conference (WWDC 2021), Apple announced in their iOS 15 release that Mail Privacy Protection would be enabled on the native Mail app on all Apple devices – iPhone, iPad, and Mac.
 According to Apple, “Mail Privacy Protection stops senders from using invisible pixels to collect information about the user, which prevents senders from knowing when they open an email and masks their IP address so it can’t be linked to other online activity or used to determine their location.”
 So naturally, an implication for marketers is that they would not know when or if a user has opened their email in Apple’s Mail app.
 The restriction, which needs the user’s consent, would apply to any email opened on Apple’s Mail app (Gmail, Yahoo, Outlook, etc.).